FDA expands Pfizer COVID booster, opens extra dose to age 16

 Health officials in Israel, which already gives boosters to teens, have said the side effect continues to be rare with third doses.

 A U.S. study this week offered additional reassurance.
-Researchers from children’s hospitals around the country checked medical records and found the rare side effect usually is mild and people recover quickly, while COVID-19 itself can cause more serious heart inflammation.
+Researchers from children’s hospitals around the country checked medical records and found the rare side effect usually is mild and people recover quickly.
 The research was published Monday in the journal Circulation.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.